graugans/bd_scan_yocto/README.md

 7. My environment is not completely set inside the oe-init script (or I am using another Yocto wrapper such as KAS https://kas.readthedocs.io/)

    _Synopsys Detect calls the oe-init script in a sub-shell before running Bitbake, meaning that it is not possible to pass environmental values unless they are in the oe-init script.
-   The --no_init_script option allows the bd_scan_yocto script to bypass the use of the oe-init sceript, but you will also need to specify the --skip_detect_for_bitbake option to skip the Detect Bitbake scan_
+   The --no_init_script option allows the bd_scan_yocto script to bypass the use of the oe-init script, but you will also need to specify the --skip_detect_for_bitbake option to skip the Detect Bitbake scan_

 # UPDATE HISTORY